composewell/packcheck/README.md

 ## Advanced CI & Caching

-For complex projects, Packcheck supports **Split Caching**.
-The CI is architected to save progress at logical boundaries:
+For larger projects, Packcheck supports **Split Caching**.
+The CI is architected to save progress after installing dependencies, save the cache and then resume from where we left to do the final build.
-1.  **Post-Tool Install:** Caches GHC/Cabal/Stack if the build fails early.
-2.  **Post-Dependency:** Caches the build artifacts before running your local tests.

 This ensures that even after a failure, your next CI run starts from the last successful compilation step, significantly reducing iteration time.